-[The fund] will vote case by case on proposals to approve related-party transactions with companies or organizations that have ties to the directors or executives.
-[The fund] will only approve these proposals if the company's access to suppliers or service providers is limited, the company fully discloses the potential conflicts of interest, and it has a procedure in place to protect itself from those potential conflicts.
+Vote case by case on proposals to approve related-party transactions with companies or organizations that have ties to the directors or executives.
+Only approve these proposals if the company's access to suppliers or service providers is limited, the company fully discloses the potential conflicts of interest, and it has a procedure in place to protect itself from those potential conflicts.